parmegv/leap_doc/docs/platform/config.md

 Logging options:

 * `@log`.
 If set, all command invocation and results are logged to the specified file.
+This is the same as the switch `--log FILE`, except that the command line switch will override the value in the Leapfile.

 Configuration files